 The down-and-dirty recipe for Allspice Dram is to crush up 1/4 cup whole allspice berries and steep them with 1 cup of rum for about a week.
 Strain the dram then mix it with a brown sugar simple syrup.
 Chill over night and enjoy.

 But, there’s so much more room for experimentation with this.
 You can use light rum from Jamaica or Puerto Rico, or 151 proof rum and let it steep twice as long to extract more flavor.
 Different sugars like demerara or palm sugar will taste different than brown sugar.
 In addition to allspice you can add cinnamon, star anise, nutmeg, clove, and ginger.
 And then you can try different varieties of those spices.
 Steeping the allspice in the rum for about a week then adding additional spices for a few more days is typical but you can experiment with shifting those times.
-Enjoy chilled after one night or let it relax for a few weeks to let the flavors mellow even further.
+Enjoy chilled after steeping for one night or let it relax for a few weeks to let the flavors mellow even further.

 I experimented with two versions of Allspice Dram for this recipe.
 The most accessible version (A) is made with Whole Allspice Berries from Whole Foods, Dark Brown Sugar, and a conventional Cinnamon stick.
 I also made a more elaborate version (B) with Jamaican Allspice Berries, Ceylon “True” Cinnamon Sticks, Vanilla Bean, Star Anise, Nutmeg, and Demerara Sugar.
 I steeped the allspice in Mount Gay Rum for 5 days then added the spices to steep 5 more days in both cases.